LSM-based Storage Techniques: A Survey: Conclusion

 \section{Conclusion}

-Recently, LSM-trees have been becoming increasingly popular in modern NoSQL systems due to advantages such as superior write performance, high space utilization, immutability of on-disk data, and tunability.
+Recently, LSM-trees have become increasingly popular in modern NoSQL systems due to advantages such as superior write performance, high space utilization, immutability of on-disk data, and tunability.
 These factors have enabled LSM-trees to be widely adopted and deployed to serve a variety of workloads.

 In this paper, we have surveyed the recent research efforts, including efforts from both the database community and the systems community, to improve LSM-trees.
-We presented a general taxonomy to classify existing LSM improvements based on the specific aspects they attempt to optimize, and we discussed the improvements in detail based on the proposed taxonomy.
+We presented a general taxonomy to classify existing LSM-tree improvements based on the specific aspects that they aim to optimize, and we discussed the improvements in detail based on the proposed taxonomy.
 We also reviewed several representative LSM-based open-source NoSQL systems, and we identified some interesting future research directions.
-We hope that this survey can serve as a useful guide to the state of the art in LSM-based storage techniques for researchers, practitioners, and users.
+We hope that this survey will serve as a useful guide to the state-of-the-art in LSM-based storage techniques for researchers, practitioners, and users.

 \zap{